greg-raven/hdc/_posts/2018-10-25-4th-annual-victor-valley-bicycle-tour-set-for-saturday.md

 The 70-mile route starts at the Apple Valley Civic Center Park and goes along Riverside Drive in Apple Valley, heads to Spring Valley Lake, then winds through Victorville and Hesperia before returning to the park.
 Riders can opt for the shorter 50-mile route.

 “The bike tour is an opportunity to get out, have fun and support bicycle safety,” Smith said.
-“We’re hoping to see our regulars and some new faces this year.”
+“We're hoping to see our regulars and some new faces this year.”

 For bike routes and general information on the VVBT, visit www.victorvalleybicycletour.com.